BerlinUnited/berlinunited.github.io/docs/naoth_tools/cvat.md

 ### Own changes to the CVAT Code
 - in our instance it is possible to create bounding boxes that are (partially) outside the image
+- fixed api address to the ball server so that swagger works correctly

 ## Auto Annotation for developers
 For a general guide to auto annotation see the official [CVAT Docu](https://openvinotoolkit.github.io/cvat/docs/administration/advanced/installation_automatic_annotation/)